kr15h/ofxPiMapper/README.md

 Version history
 ------------

-### Version 0.1.1
+### Version 0.1.1 (2014-05-10)
-Create simple mapping specific GUI elements:
- - Joint class
- - Circle joint
- - Square joint
- - Add GUI layer to the triangle surface
+Added simple GUI with joints.
+Updated the example application so that it allows the user to do texture mapping, projection mapping and enter presentation mode.

 ### Version 0.1 (2014-05-09):
 First usable version.
 For now there is a triangle surface class that you can use to map an ofTexture object.